ppc affiliate programs

 12. Dr. Cash

-Dr Cash affiliate program
+Image Source: Dr Cash

-This is a PPC affiliate program that is specifically tailored at the nutraceutical market.
+This is a PPC affiliate program that is specifically tailored to the nutraceutical market.
 Being a market that is highly specialized and regulated, but can also be very profitable, a knowledgeable partner is indispensable.
 Dr. Cash is that partner.

 Dr. Cash has been around since 2016.
 The company has over 75,000 affiliates and 2,000+ direct nutra offers.